 - If you are receiving unwanted or harassing calls, once you have four examples the complaint can be escalated by calling 777 from your mobile or 0800 800 021 using a landline.
 Get further information about Vodafone’s services.

-What can be done to prevent bullying and harassment on phones and mobiles?
+What can be done to prevent mobile phone harassment?

 - Thinking about whether something you send might make another person feel uncomfortable.
 Whether it is a ‘joke’ or something about another person, be aware that it might be taken the wrong way or sent on to someone else.
 If in doubt, don’t send it.